timdev/db-snap/README.md

 		SSH to this host to perform dump. ie: example.com or user@example.com --delete-local
 		Delete local snapshot immediately after successful upload to s3.
-	--sweep-days sweepDays
+	--sweep-days sweepDays (default: 42)
 		Delete all files in <local-dir> more than <sweep-days> days old.
+Default: 42 days (6 weeks) --no-sweep
+		Do not remove local files.
+Overrides --sweep-days.
 ```

 ## Snapshot Storage